nesono/hugo.www.nesono.com/content/blog/chrome-delay-system-sleep-by-20-seconds.md

 blog categories: [ "os x" ]

 ---

-<p>I am just wondering who sees this effect as well: Chrome delays the sleep for 20 seconds on any mac.
-It seems to be an open <a href="http://www.google.com/support/forum/p/Chrome/thread?tid=7b1799e346b50273&amp;hl=en">issue</a>.
-However, I would have never imagined that a browser could be so intriguing :D</p>
+I am just wondering who sees this effect as well: Chrome delays the sleep for 20 seconds on any mac.
+It seems to be an open [issue](http://www.google.com/support/forum/p/Chrome/thread?tid=7b1799e346b50273&amp;hl=en).
+However, I would have never imagined that a browser could be so intriguing :D

-<p>Cheer,
+Cheer,
-	iss</p>
+iss